lwjglgamedev/zvk/bookcontents/chapter-05/chapter-05.md

 - We set `src_access_mask` to `color_attachment_write_bit` (`VK_ACCESS_2_COLOR_ATTACHMENT_WRITE_BIT`), because we need to wait to any operation which writes to the image.
-- We set `dst_stage_mask` to `bottom_of_pipe_bit` (`VK_PIPELINE_STAGE_2_BOTTOM_OF_PIPE_BIT`) to represent the end of the pipeline and we use to state that no subsequent GPU operations depend on it.
+- We set `dst_stage_mask` to `bottom_of_pipe_bit` (`VK_PIPELINE_STAGE_2_BOTTOM_OF_PIPE_BIT`) to represent the end of the pipeline and we use it to state that no subsequent GPU operations depend on it.
 - We set `dst_access_mask` to an empty value (equivalent to `VK_PIPELINE_STAGE_2_NONE`) since , again, no subsequent GPU operations depend on it.
 - We use  the `color_bit` flag (`VK_IMAGE_ASPECT_COLOR_BIT`) as `aspect_mask` since we are dealing with color information now.
 We will not be using mip levels or array layers of images so we just them to default values.

 Synchronization is a complex topic.
-If you want to have goog understanding of it this [video](https://youtu.be/GiKbGWI4M-Y?si=lNfBCfV4w6V7GsD5) is the best one you can find.
+If you want to have good understanding of it this [video](https://youtu.be/GiKbGWI4M-Y?si=lNfBCfV4w6V7GsD5) is the best one you can find.
 I definitely recommend you to watch it.

 We have finished by now!
 With all that code we are no able to see a wonderful empty  screen with the clear color specified like this: